-We do have the idea of product themes, however, which are very long term goals, almost “things that should be true in x years” that help guide our focus.
-Like “We want to be 50% of commerce in India by 2020”.
+We do have the idea of product themes, however, which are very long-term goals, almost “things that should be true in x years” that help guide our focus.
+Like “We want to be 50% of commerce in India by 2021”.
 But no more granular than that.

 I’ve just started my journey to becoming a PM, and I’m trying to get my head around (1) what it means to be a PM, (2) what qualifies an exceptional PM, and (3) what areas to deep-dive into before I make my first pitch for a PM role.
 Any advice for someone just starting off?

-- A good PM I’ve written about here (https://medium.com/swlh/mvpm-minimum-viable-product-manager-e1aeb8dd421).
+- A good PM I’ve written about (https://.com/swlh/mvpm-minimum-viable-product-manager-e1aeb8dd421).
 An exceptional PM I think matches the hard skills in that article with high levels of Leadership and Empathy.
 They can inspire.

 Does being located in Toronto have any advantages/disadvantages in terms of talent available for the product and engineering teams?

-Advantages – Far cheaper labour costs (driven by lower cost of living relative to valley) while still an incredibly deep pool of talent from Waterloo, UofT, and more recently, the growing tech ecosystem.
+Advantages – Far cheaper labor costs (driven by lower cost of living relative to valley) while still an incredibly deep pool of talent from Waterloo, UofT, and more recently, the growing tech ecosystem.
 On the negative side: Fundraising.
-Canadian investors are typically far more risk averse relative to US counterparts and more short term thinking.
-Also the serendipitous nature of biz dev in the valley is not nearly as strong, and the access to a local customer base that’s always willing to try new things is a net disadvantage too
+Here, Canadian investors are typically far more risk-averse relative to US counterparts and more short-term thinking.
+Also, the serendipitous nature of biz dev in the valley is not nearly as strong, and the access to a customer base that’s always willing to try new things is a net disadvantage too

 Shopify is interesting in that it’s purposely architected to exist in a state of chaos.
 The reason simply that tech moves too fast and we should always be willing to change our focus rather than over-plan.
-Currently, we have about 80 teams running nearly autonomously, all with power to deploy at their will.
-There is no master backlog, there is not even a standardized team-level product development process like scrum.
-The idea is simply treat everyone like adults, hammer home the vision and the goals, then trust each other to use judgement to know whom to align with when building
+Currently, we have about 80 teams running nearly autonomously, all with the power to deploy at their will.
+There is no master backlog, there is not even a standardized team-level product development process like Scrum.
+The idea is simply to start treating everyone like adults, hammer home the vision and the goals, then trust each other to use judgement to know whom to align with when building.

 What will e-commerce look like in 10 years?